It's imperative to be prepared on how video interviews work as more employers are opting to use them.

 2. Check your connectivity

 It's crucial to ensure you will not face any connectivity issues.
 Perhaps easier said than done, it is a good idea to test your internet connection beforehand so you do not get cut off during the interview.

 3. Find the perfect location

-Sit in a tidy, well-lit room (perhaps in front of the window).
+Sit in a tidy, well-lit room (perhaps in front of a window.)
 Not only will this allow your interviewer to read your expressions, but a tidy background can also reflect how you present yourself in a good manner.
 Don't let inappropriate and busy items in the background act as a distraction or reflect negatively on you.

 4. Dress appropriately

-Unlike a face-to-face interview, a video interview gives you the opportunity to dress comfortably - but ensure your top half is appropriate for the role you are interviewing for.
+Unlike a face-to-face interview, a video interview allows you to dress comfortably - but ensure your top half is appropriate for the role you are interviewing for.
 It can help put you in the right mind frame of this being like a face-to-face interview.

 5. Eye contact is key

 Keeping your camera at eye level, and not looking down can highlight your confidence.
 Nod and show interest and engagement by looking at the camera directly (even if it means placing your laptop or screen on top of a box).

 Following these simple steps can help reduce any stress associated with having a video interview - being prepared is key.